 Documentation

 A question?
-Contact me!
+Contact us!

 Requirements

-Requires Python 3.5 or newer on any operating system.
+Requires Python 3.6 or newer on any operating system.

 Installation